m4hmw4ddy2-lgtm/goldstone-book/notes/master-index.md

 2. **Penny Illustrated Oct 1883** — mention of William's mother found dead was a conflation with a subsequent unrelated article about a Mrs Pole. **DISCARD ENTIRELY.**

-3. **Chair-moving by Ada** — appears in DT 10 Aug and Western Times 14 Aug but NOT in Ada's formal witness statement or Old Bailey transcript.
-Not confirmed as a primary source fact.
+3. **Chair-moving by Ada** — RESOLVED 8 July 2026 (session_updates_2026-07-08.md).
+This entry previously conflated two separate claims; corrected split below.
+Do not restore the old wording above the line.
+   - Ada **noticing** the chair placed at the cistern and questioning who moved it — CONFIRMED, sworn, in all three of the coroner deposition, Ada's JP witness statement, and the Old Bailey trial transcript.
+   - Ada **moving the chair back** afterward — still press-only (DT 10 Aug, Western Times 14 Aug), not in any sworn primary document.
+Remains unconfirmed.
+Do not use.

 4. **Who took Frederick to the kitchen?** — Ada's coroner deposition (10 Aug, earliest) says Elizabeth.
 All subsequent testimony (witness statement onwards) says William.
 Working assumption: William.
 Discrepancy is real and noted.